Using IP blocking to slow AI scraping attempts

 • Short bursts allowed, then throttle.

-Use a token-bucket or leaky-bucket policy.
-Example: allow 60 requests per minute, 1,000 requests per hour per IP; allow higher throughput for authenticated API keys.
-Log and alert when an IP hits limits repeatedly.
-That creates an evidence trail for enforcement.
+A token-bucket or leaky-bucket policy works fine.
+One example is 60 requests per minute and 1,000 requests per hour per IP, with higher limits for authenticated API keys.
+Log and alert when an IP keeps hitting the limits.
+That gives you evidence if you need to act on it later.

 Privacy settings adjustments

-Tighten what is publicly accessible.
-If content does not need to be publicly indexable, switch it behind authentication or set robots.txt and meta tags that restrict indexing.
-For user-generated content consider:
+Lock down what is public.
+If something does not need to be indexed, put it behind authentication or restrict indexing with robots.txt and meta tags.
+For user-generated content, I would look at:

-• Default private settings for new posts or profiles.
+• Private-by-default settings for new posts or profiles.

-• Shorten retention of non-essential public logs and surveillance data.
+• Shorter retention for non-essential public logs and surveillance data.

 Implementing CAPTCHAs